Infineon/PSoC4-MCU-Pioneer-Kits/README.md

 #### 4. Direct Test Mode(DTM)
 This project configures the kit for Direct Test Mode using Host Controller Interface (HCI).
 Direct Test Mode (DTM) is a method to test the BLE PHY layer and provide a report back to the tester.
 #### 5. Eddystone
 This project demonstrates a BLE beacon based on Google's Eddystone™ protocol on the BLE Pioneer Kit.
 A beacon is a wireless device that broadcasts data (such as temperature) over a periodic radio signal from a known location.
 BLE-based beacons use the BLE advertisement packets to broadcast data.
-This project demonstrates the following:
-■ Beacon (non-connectable advertisement)
-■ Beacon configuration (connectable advertisement)

 ## References
 #### 1. PSoC 4 MCU